 (Posts – All Posts)

-This brings up the Posts panel …
+This brings you to the WordPress Posts page …

-(WordPress Posts section)
+(WordPress Posts page)

 Hover over the sample post title (Hello world!) and a menu will display.
 Click on Trash to delete the sample post …